telerik/xaml-docs/controls/radtreeview/features/treeview-item/feautres-treeviewitem-expanding-and-collapsing-items.md

 ## Binding the IsExpanded Property

-A very common scenario i s to have the RadTreeViewItem IsExpanded property bound to a property of a custom business object.
+A very common scenario is to have the RadTreeViewItem IsExpanded property bound to a property of a custom business object.
 The easiest way to achieve this is to use style binding. __Example 10__ shows how to bind a boolean property (named IsExpanded) of a business object to the IsExpanded property RadTreeViewItem.

 #### __[XAML] Example 10: Data bind the IsExpanded property__
 {{region radtreeview-feautres-treeviewitem-expanding-and-collapsing-items_21}}